LinuxForHealth/FHIR/docs/src/pages/Conformance.md

 The `_count` parameter can be used to request up to 1000 resources matching the search criteria.
 An attempt to exceed this `_count` limit will not be honored and returned resources will be capped at 1000.
 Any associated `_include` or `_revinclude` resources are not considered in the `_count` limit.

 The `_include` and `_revinclude` parameters can be used to return resources related to the primary search results, in order to reduce the overall network delay of repeated retrievals of related resources.
 The number of `_include` or `_revinclude` resources returned for a single page of primary search results will be limited to 1000.
-If the number of resources to be returned exceeds 1000, the search will fail.
+If the number of included resources to be returned exceeds 1000, the search will fail.
+For example, if the primary search result is one resource and the number of included resources is 1000, the search will succeed.
+However, if the primary search result is one resource and the number of included resources is 1001, the search will fail.

 The `:iterate` modifier is not supported for the `_include` parameter (or any other).